Stellar Initial Mass Function (IMF) Probed with Supernova Rates and Neutrino Background: Cosmic Average IMF Slope is $\simeq 2-3$ Similar to the Salpeter IMF: acknowledgements

 \section{acknowledgements}

+We acknowledge an anonymous referee for providing useful comments and discussions.
 Numerical computations were carried out on analysis servers and Cray XC50 at the Center for Computational Astrophysics (CfCA), National Astronomical Observatory of Japan, Yukawa-21 at the Yukawa Institute Computer Facility in Kyoto University.
 SA acknowledges the CfCA for providing the computing resources of analysis servers and Cray XC50.
 This work is supported by the World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, as well as KAKENHI Grant-in-Aid for Scientific Research (A) (20H00180 and 21H04467) through the Japan Society for the Promotion of Science (JSPS).
 YH acknowledges support from the JSPS KAKENHI grant No. 19J01222 and 21K13953.
 This work is supported by the joint research program of the Institute for Cosmic Ray Research (ICRR), the University of Tokyo.